phiiil/unifi/README.md

 # unifi
-Unifi is a liquidity manager for Uniswap v3.
-The aim is to provide an augmented feature set on top of the versatility of Uniswap v3.
+Unifi is a vault-like liquidity manager for Uniswap v3.
+The aim is to provide a launching pad for deploying liquidity strategies on Uniswap v3.

+The vault adjusts marker-making strategies (price, ranges, size) over time as the market levels change.

 # Minimum Viable Product
 The aim to deliver a first version which is both usable and provide a minimal functionality.
 The first version will be composed of:

-1. A front-end webapp
-2. A solidity contract (the liquidity manager?)
+- A front end for user to deposit funds
+- A fixed strategy vault.
+A simple delegate contract.

 # Todos
 - Look into a well organised defi project for folder structure (Maybe the Chainshot Escrow repo)